Pointwise decay for the Maxwell field on black hole space-times

-We now take the exterior derivative of the tensor above.
-Every time a derivative falls on the metric coefficients, we gain a factor of $r^{-1}$.
-Similarly every time we take an angular derivative we gain a factor of $r^{-1}$ since $e_{A,B} = \frac1r \Omega$.
-We thus have
+We now take the exterior derivative of the tensor $\tH$, and subsequently pass to the $(t, r, A, B)$ frame.
+Every time a derivative falls on the metric coefficients, we gain a factor of $r^{-2}$.
+Since $e_{A,B} = \frac1r \Omega$, we obtain